Ewins518/reputation-tracker/README.md

 ### Microservices and Containerization:
 **Docker**: The entire architecture is containerized using Docker.
 This ensures consistency across different environments and simplifies deployment and scaling of the system.

+## Features

+- **Real-Time Data Ingestion**: Captures real-time data from YouTube using Apache Kafka.

+- **Scalable Data Processing**:Processes large volumes of data using Apache Spark, ensuring scalability and efficiency.

+- **Robust Data Storage**: Utilizes Hadoop HDFS for scalable and fault-tolerant data storage.

+- **Automated Workflows**: Orchestrates data pipelines using Apache Airflow, ensuring automated and timely data processing.

+- **Interactive Dashboards**: Visualizes data using Streamlit, providing interactive and insightful visualizations.

+- **Sentiment Analysis**: Analyzes product-related comments from youtube to determine the sentiment using a pre-trained LLM model.

+- **Geographical Insights**: Displays the geographical distribution of product reviews.